Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 • Mental rituals: Someone with pure OCD may create certain mental rituals they must accomplish in order to reassure themselves their intrusive thoughts are untrue, or that they aren’t a bad person.
 For example, after our earlier scenario, Taylor might decide to repeat specific words, images or numbers each time he has a negative thought.
 He might decide to repeat to himself, “I love my partner,” five times to neutralize a negative thought or think of a photograph where they are at the beach having a great time.

-Even though pure OCD compulsions are often not noticeable from an outside perspective, they are best treated like all types of OCD compulsions — with exposure and response prevention (ERP) therapy.
-ERP is considered the gold standard for OCD treatment; 80% of people with OCD experience positive results from therapy.
+Even though pure OCD compulsions are often not noticeable from an outside perspective, they are best treated like all types of OCD compulsions: with exposure and response prevention (ERP) therapy.
+ERP is considered the gold standard for OCD treatment, backed by decades of rigorous clinical research.

 For pure OCD, a trained ERP therapist will be able to help you identify your mental compulsions and work with you to come up with the best course of treatment for exposure to them.